just-jim/CDS/README.md

   - POST `/orders/original` this endpoint will trigger a message to be published on the sqs for an order that was placed
   - POST `/orders/random` this endpoint will trigger a message to be published on the sqs for an order with randomized data

-// TODO Add container diagram of the services interactions

 ### CDS Aggregator
 The service will aggregate data from the 4 external domains.
 In order to do that it will consume messages from the SQS queues from the: